daizoru/node-sampler/README.md

 ### Features

+  * store events in a text file (json, yaml)
+  * can load events and play them back!
-  * control the playback speed (slower or faster)
+  * control over playback speed (slower or faster)
-  * accurate scheduler (latency if automatically corrected)
+  * accurate scheduler (latency is automatically corrected)
+  * a Simple API
-  * simple API - with unit tests!
+  * a Stream API
   * basic Twitter example
+  * unit tests!

 ### TODO / Wishlist

-  * full support the Stream API (still incomplete/non functional)
-  * save/export samples (to databases, files..)
-  * load/import samples (from APIs, databases, CSVs..)
-  * insertion of event at arbitrary timesteps (eg. when working with incomplete time-series)
+  * support for Redis, MongoDB, xSQL.. databases
+  * support for insertion of events (not just appending)
-  * reverse playback?
+  * support for reverse playback (for fun)
   * more tests
+  * more examples

 ### License